K-Hazen/GroomersInc_RedBadgeProject-/README.md

 # Groomers Inc.
 ## Red Badge Project for Eleven Fifty

 This app is designed as a basic scheduling application for a dog grooming business.
+The shop owner can create appointments for customers to book.

 ## Table of Contents
 * [Introduction](#introduction)